 By The Complete University Guide 2021.

 Our programme is validated by the Health and Care Professions Council (HCPC).

 ABB-BBB Additional Requirements During your application to the course you will be required to demonstrate that you meet the Health and Care Professions Council (HCPC) good health and character, fitness to practise requirements.
 This will be achieved by providing a satisfactory Enhanced Disclosure and Barring Service (DBS) certificate.
 All successful applicants will be required to have a satisfactory health screening prior to enrolment on this course which is conducted independently by the University’s Occupational Health Department.
 There will be a need to adhere to any immunisation requirements identified.
 Full guidance on this will be provided at application stage

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.

 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.

-DDM BTEC National Extended Diploma in Science OR Health Studies.
-Other BTECs may be considered.
+DDM in a BTEC Extended Diploma in Health Studies.

 Other UK qualifications may also be accepted, often in lieu of A-levels, but subject requirements must be met.
 If you are offering non-UK qualifications, our qualification equivalences guide should allow you to calculate what kind of offer you are likely to receive.